oaguy1/practical-common-lisp/README.md

 # practical-common-lisp

-My attempts to work through the code in Practical Common List by Peter Seibel
+My attempts to work through the code in [*Practical Common Lisp*](http://www.gigamonkeys.com/book/) by Peter Seibel